mozilla/gcp-ingestion/docs/architecture/overview.md

     to minimize the time window between an ID being marked as seen in `Republisher` and it being checked in `Decoder`
 - Must send messages rejected by transforms to a configurable error destination
-    - Must allow error destinations in PubSub and Cloud Storage
+    - Must allow error destination in BigQuery

 ### Republisher